alvinng4/grav_sim/5_steps_to_n_body_simulation/step5.md

 ```

 ## Initial dt
 The final thing we need is to set the initial time step.
-There are methods to
-estimate the initial time step automatically.
-However, to keep it simple, we will
-simply set it manually.
-Personally, I found it the best to just run
+I found it easiest
+and most accurate by setting it manually.
+First, just set it to some arbitrary
+small value such as 1.0 days.
+Then, simulate for a short period and observe
-the simulation for a short time and see how the time step evolves.
-This could
+how the time step corrects itself.
+Finally, choose a new time step and restart the simulation.
-even be more accurate than using an automatic method.

 ## Putting it all together
 Now, we can put everything together.
 The final code is given below.